-- ✓ Most households purchased their food rather than producing it themselves. - ✓ About half of the households consumed rice and wheat from their own production; 79% of households consumed green leafy vegetables from their own production. - ✓ Receiving food from the government or gathering/foraging food was not a common food source.
+- ✓ Most households purchased their food rather than producing it themselves. - ✓ About half of the households consumed rice from their own production. - ✓ Receiving food from the government or gathering/foraging food was not a common food source.

 Figure 12.
 Where food is purchased